The 1954 Project Luminary Application is Launching!

 We put our mission into action through our programs.

-Get a closer look at how our programs work and how you can get engaged.
-Whether it’s developing future philanthropy leaders through LEAD or advancing educational innovation with the 1954 Project, learn how you can join us in making an impact.
+Whether it’s developing future philanthropy leaders through LEAD or advancing educational equity with the 1954 Project, learn how you can join us in making an impact.

 LEAD Internship Program